svalinn/DAGMC/doc/usersguide/uw2.rst

     Writing tally PHFL3 to file example.h5m
     Writing tally PHFL4 to file example.h5m

-So we see echoed back to us that we requested a Graveyard and two different material assignments: one for Lead, as defined in the material library, and another kind of Lead at a different density than the library version.
+So we see echoed back to us that we requested a graveyard and two different material assignments: one for lead, as defined in the material library, and another kind of lead at a different density than the library version.
 We also see that 4 tallies were requested: the photon flux in each volume.

 Example input
 ~~~~~~~~~~~~~

-We are now ready to run, once we have made the input deck for each Monte Carlo
+We are now ready to run DAGMC, once we have made the input deck for each Monte
-code.
-We wish to launch 10^5 particles from a point source located at 0 0 0,
+Carlo code.
+We wish to simulate 10^5 photons with energy 1 MeV emitted
-with isotropic angular behaviour for photons of 1 MeV.
-The input for MCNP and
+isotropically from the point (0,0,0).
+The inputs for MCNP5 and FLUKA are shown
-FLUKA are shown below.
+below.

-MCNP example: let us call this mcnp.inp
+MCNP5 example: let us call this ``mcnp.inp``.
 ::

     example of UWUW